duckdb/duckdb-web/docs/sql/statements/alter_table.md

 -- drop the default value of a column
 ALTER TABLE integers ALTER COLUMN i DROP DEFAULT;

+-- make a column not nullable
+ALTER TABLE t ALTER COLUMN x SET NOT NULL;
+-- drop the not null constraint
+ALTER TABLE t ALTER COLUMN x DROP NOT NULL;

 -- rename a table
 ALTER TABLE integers RENAME TO integers_old;